Out of Eden Walk: Connecting Humanity

 - Join NatGeo Japan’s “The Spark” Lecture series as a featured speaker with Walking Partner Soichiro Koriyama for an in-person public lecture at Kyoto’s Ace Hotel and an online panel that will be shared on NatGeo Japan TV YouTube account.
 Public talks are a cornerstone of Out of Eden Walk, and Paul Salopek and Walking Partners will collaborate with partner organizations and hosts in forward locations along the global trail.

-- Open two new chapters of storytelling: “Middle Kingdom,” or Chapter Six in our long project’s records, ended when Paul finished walking across China.
+- Open two new chapters of storytelling: “Middle Kingdom,” or Chapter Six, in our long project’s records, ended when Paul finished walking across China.
 Now, Out of Eden Walk is covering the last segment of the walk in Asia with “Asian Rim,” Chapter Seven, which will delve into environmental change, socioeconomic trends, and oft-hidden histories surfaced along a trek from South Korea to Japan.
 In 2025, Out of Eden Walk will enter North America via Alaska en route to the project’s anticipated end point, Tierra del Fuego.

 - Revamp “HomeStories” in collaboration with Esri to facilitate better quality for student and teacher participants.
-This tech update is essential for Out of Eden Walk’s mission to share a practical application for “slow storytelling” and improve understanding across real and invisible borders.
+This tech update is essential for Out of Eden Walk’s mission to share practical expertise for “slow storytelling” and improve understanding across real and invisible borders.
 With the achievement of a tech update, educators involved with HomeStories will develop additional curricular resources.

 “Out of Eden Walk is the only resource that I have consistently used every year for the last 11 years of teaching.
 Thank you for always providing relevant, thought provoking articles, photos, maps and sometimes video clips too!
 Since the inception of the Home Stories project, I have also asked my students to tell their stories of home.
 This is the 3rd year in a row that my students and our virtual exchange partners in Lubny, Ukraine have shared our stories of home.“ – Anne-Michele Boyle, M.B.A., M.Ed.